Home

 Your Mini Lesson on Passive Verbs

-In all of the verb types that you have diagrammed so far, the subject has done the action.
-In passive verbs, the subject receives the action.
+In all of the verb types that you have diagrammed so far, the subject has performed the action.
+In passive verbs, the subject receives the action!

 The candle was lit.